 In order to bring in higher levels of FDI, partnerships have been initiated with renowned regional and global players in targeted product lines.
 The intention is to establish national champions that are capable of competing on par with their regional and global peers in strategic industries, particularly in manufacturing and high-tech agro-processing.
 This foresees cross-border acquisitions of strategic assets, raw materials, distribution channels and technology, with companies to receive the requisite technology, product and process certifications as well as human capital.

 Among others, LNDC currently has a stake in Basotho Canners, CashBuild, Shoprite stores, Avani Maseru/Lesotho hotels, LNDC Centre Property, Maluti Mountain Brewery, Loti Brick, Lesotho Milling Company and Defcort Flats, as well as factory shells in different parts of the country.

 TRADE & MARKET ACCESS

-Regional integration is of prime importance, given Lesotho’s small size and geographical position within the larger economy of South Africa.
+Lesotho is a member of a number of multilateral organisations and has diplomatic relations across the world.
+Regional integration is of prime importance, given its small size and geographical position within the larger economy of South Africa.
 Benefits to this relationship include ready access to its neighbour’s excellent transport network, technology, expertise, goods markets, investment resources and capital and financial markets.